fizerkhan/fizerkhan.github.io/war/posts/mongo_db_production.md

 ----
-title: Things you consider for MongoDB in production
+title: Things you should consider for MongoDB in production
 date:   2013-11-4
 ----